ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/scikit-learn-models/feature-preprocessing.md

 from jaqpotpy.descriptors import RDKitDescriptors, MACCSKeysFingerprint
 ```

-Create a dataframe with SMILES strings, a categorical variable, temperature, and activity values
+Create a dataframe with SMILES strings, a categorical variable, temperature, and activity values.
+SMILES is a unified method to represent chemical structures in the form of a line notation.
+For more info about SMILES check [this Wikipedia page](https://en.wikipedia.org/wiki/Simplified_Molecular_Input_Line_Entry_System).

 ```python
 data = pd.read_csv("https://github.com/ntua-unit-of-control-and-informatics/jaqpot-google-colab-examples/raw/doc/JAQPOT-425/Sklearn_jupyter_examples/datasets/regression_smiles_categorical.csv")